ochairo/vanillante/README.md

 ## Overview

-This is a seed project for vanilla single page application.
+This is a seed project for a vanilla single-page application
-It's designed to be understandable, maintainable and scalable.
+designed to be easily understood, maintained, and scalable.

+It is framework-agnostic and aims to have zero dependencies,
-It's framework-agnostic but open to adapting frameworks and libraries.
+but it can also be adapted to incorporate frameworks and libraries as needed.

 ## Technology stack